digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 In a replicated ledger, the vetting might require consent from all or a quorum of replicas.
 The vetting process can be manual, where an administrator inspects each package, or it can be automated, for example, by accepting only packages with a digital signature from a trusted package issuer.

-In :ref:`partitioned topologies <partitioned-topologies>`, individual trust domains store only parts of the ledger.
+In partitioned topologies, individual trust domains store only parts of the ledger.
 Thus, they only need to approve packages whose templates are used in the ledger part visible to them.
 For example, in Daml on `R3 Corda <https://www.corda.net>`__, participants only need to approve code for the contracts in their parties' projections.
 If non-validating Corda notaries are used, they do not need to vet code.